-A renovation of an apartment of about 80 sqm located on the first floor of a Milanese building designed by Plus Ultra Studio, where some demolitions, the choice of new finishes and the characterization of some environments with wall coverings have changed completely the look.
+A renovation of an apartment of about 80 square meters located on the first floor of a Milanese building designed by Plus Ultra Studio, in which some demolitions, the choice of new finishes and the characterization of some environments with wallpaper coverings, have completely changed the look.

 The living room was enlarged and made brighter by demolishing the wall that separated it from the central corridor and the room wall located to the left of the entrance.
 In the hallway, slightly widened to make a wardrobe, a small storage room was accessed, with access from the rooms.
 The two blind bathrooms are indirectly illuminated by the adjacent room through glazed windows located in the upper part.